seanboyce/ubiblio/SETUP.md

 7. Go to the end of main.py.
 You will note a code block that defines an API endpoint that sets up user accounts, it is commended out.
 Add your desired usernames and passwords Note: the passwords will be securely stored as hashes.
 8. Proceed to first-time launch!

+   Optional: The login tokens expire after 2 hours by default.
+If you want to change this behavior, change the number of minutes after ACCESS_TOKEN_EXPIRE_MINUTES in main.py.
+If you never want tokens to expire, just set the number of minutes to some arbitrarily large number.

 # First Time Setup

 1. Open a browser, connect, ignore the login, and access /setup.
 This sets up the initial accounts.